hundredyearfarms/Hundred-Year-Farms/README.md

 - Biodiversity: Mitigates climate induced pest and fire risks while making the property more interesting to live on or visit.

-- Diversify outputs: Greenhouses and higher-value trees can provide income independent of field crops.
+- Diversified outputs: Greenhouses and higher-value trees can provide income independent of field crops.

 - Timing: Higher-value trees should be planted before changes to climate make them more difficult to establish.